ClericPy/torequests/README.md

 ```

-> win32+python3.7 cost 3.9s per 5000 requests, may be much faster with uvloop.
+#### 3.1 win32+python3.7 cost 3.9s per 5000 requests, which may be much faster with uvloop.

 ```python
 from torequests.dummy import Requests